 Similarly, there are two types of captive insurance: Regular captive insurance companies or 831(a) and 831(b) captive insurance companies.

 Regular captive insurance companies pay taxes for federal income tax purposes.
-While 831(b) insurance companies pay taxes based on just their investment income.
-Furthermore, when creating a captive insurance company, you need risk distribution and risk shifting.
-These two elements are what determine if your captive insurance company will be valid or not.
+At the same time, 831(b) insurance companies pay taxes based on their investment income.
+Furthermore, you need risk distribution and risk shifting when creating a captive insurance company.
+These two elements determine whether or not your captive insurance company will be valid.

-The captive insurance structure has a parent company that has 12 or more separate entities.
-In this article, we discuss what risk pools are, and how they work, and we define the difference between risk distribution and risk shifting.
+The captive insurance structure has a parent company with 12 or more separate entities.
+In this article, we discuss risk pools and how they work, and we define the difference between risk distribution and risk shifting.

 Risk shifting, unlike risk distribution, is easy to achieve.
 For risk shifting, all you have to do is transfer the risk to another entity or party.
 It’s moving the risk from the balance sheet of the company to the captive insurance company.
 In risk shifting, you’re basically doing a risk transfer.